- Home

 Where will I have treatment?

 Radiation therapy is usually given in the radiation oncology department of a hospital or in a treatment centre.
 This may be in the public or private health system.
-The large machines used for EBRT are kept in a separate treatment room.

-How many treatments will you have?
+How many treatments will I have?

-How much does treatment cost?
+How much does radiation therapy cost?

 Will I be able to work during radiation therapy?